The Hermitage

 Murrells Inlet, South Carolina · Est. 1840

-A plantation home where young Alice Flagg died of heartbreak in 1849 after her brother forbade her love affair, her ghost still wanders in a white dress seeking her lost engagement ring.
+Alice Flagg died of heartbreak in 1849 after her brother broke up her romance.
+Her ghost wanders the plantation in a white dress, still looking for her lost engagement ring.

 👻